DevExpress-Examples/wpf-scheduler-create-basic-scheduling-application/Readme.md

 ## Implementation Details

 * To create a [POCO View Model](https://docs.devexpress.com/WPF/17352/mvvm-framework/viewmodels/runtime-generated-poco-viewmodels), use the [DevExpress MVVM Framework](https://docs.devexpress.com/WPF/15112/mvvm-framework).
-This is a Data Model that gives data for a scheduling application.
+This is a Data Model that supplies data for a scheduling application.

 * The View Model uses the **MedicalAppointment** and **Doctor** class instances as collections of the **ObservableCollection** type collections.